15

 “This isn't you.
 You don’t just wake up and say yes to this.
 You hate functions.
 You hate people.”

-My fingers curled into the bedsheet.
+I closed my eyes, took a slow breath, my fingers curled into the bedsheet.

 “Dadu had a cardiac episode last week.”